Guide to Phang Nga Bay & James Bond Island

 3. Private boat

-If you're traveling in a group or just want to go at your own pace, you can charter a private boat from Phuket.
-Options start at around €200 a day, so if there are several of you, it can be a great value.
+If you’re traveling with friends or just want to set your own pace, you can rent a private boat from Phuket.
+Prices start at about 200 euros per day, so if you split it with a group it can be a great deal.

 1. When is the best time to go?

-Admission to Ao Phang Nga National Park costs 300 baht (about €8) for adults and 200 baht (about €5) for children.
-You must pay in cash at the pier or at the start of the tour, so bring change as they don't accept cards.
+Entrance to Ao Phang Nga National Park is 300 baht (about 8 euros) for adults and 200 baht (about 5 euros) for kids.
+You’ll need to pay in cash at the pier or at the start of the tour, so bring small bills because they don’t take cards.

-4. What to bring on the excursion?
+4. What should you bring on the tour?

 5. Where to stay to visit Phang Nga Bay?